All planning checklists

 Research transport options for rural properties

-Consider a large MPV or hiring two cars from Dorchester Car Hire, as taxi services can be scarce and expensive in villages like Tolpuddle or Cattistock.
+Hire a large MPV or two cars from Dorchester Car Hire - taxis are scarce in villages like Tolpuddle or Cattistock.

 Moderate·High impact